kacikgoez/ProcessDiscovery/README.md

 The global filters are applied to all visualizations.
 The individual filters are only applied to the corresponding visualization (in addition to the global filters).
 Multiple filters are combined with the logical operator "AND".

-You can add a global filter by clicking on the filter icon in the top right corner of the dashboard.
-Individual filters can be added by clicking on the button (1) of the tile of the corresponding visualization.
+You can add a [global filter](#global-filters) by clicking on the "Add filter" button in the top center of the dashboard.
-After that you can scroll through the page or enter an attribute into the search to select an attribute.
+Individual filters can be added by clicking on the "Add filter" button in the footer of the tile.

 Each filter consists of an attribute, an operator, and a value.
-For the attribute, you can choose from the attributes that are available for each patient (see [here](#the-dataset) for more information) or from the following process attributes:
+For the attribute, you can choose from the attributes that are available for each patient (see [here](#the-dataset) for more information) or from process attributes.
+Note that we treat all patient attributes except the patient age as categorical attributes.
+The following table shows the available process attributes:

 | Attribute      | Attribute Type | Description                                                     |
 |----------------|----------------|-----------------------------------------------------------------|